Bitshala/admin-panel/README.md

 2. Runs the private tests locally within the repository context.
 3. Reports the scores and test logs in the frontend.

 Users can upload any number of files/folders to create a detailed private test framework.
-The uploaded package must include a shell script named `test.sh`, which contains the code to start the private tests.
+The uploaded package must include a shell script named `custom-test.sh`, which contains the code to start the private tests.

+A sample custom test is given [here for reference](./custom_test.sh).

 ### Permissions
-The app starts with a login page where the user must input a GitHub token.
+The app starts with a login page where the admin has to input a [GitHub Fine-grained personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+The user must have with `owner` role for the starter-code repo and `Classroom Admin` role on the github-classrooms.

+Set the organization hosting the classroom starter-codes as the `token owner`.

 The token must have the following **read-only** permissions to fetch the required data:

-#### GitHub Token Access:
-- **Repository**:
+- **Repository Acces**:
   - Administration
-  - Metadata
-  - Code
-  - Issues
+  - Attestations
-  - Pull Requests
+  - Contents

-- **Organization**:
+- **Organization Access**:
   - Administration

 The token must be generated from an admin account of the classroom.
 Specifically, the account must: